rct4/Climate_Prediction/README.md

 Using a processed datatable, the [request script](https://github.com/rct4/Climate_Prediction/blob/master/scripts/cds_request.py) is used to collect global ERA5 reanalysis data for each event date listed in the table.
 Data is saved in XArray format with [month]-[date]-[year].nc format.
 Due to large size, data stored locally on Keeling HPC.

 ## Data Visualization
 Kernel density plots suggest common themes among power outage events.
-Results suggests possible inconsistencies in ERA5 data.
+Results suggests ERA5 data may need certain sample sizes and regions to ensure accuracy when running ML models.

+##